johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-03.md

 # IANA Considerations.

-Per {{!RFC8552}}, IANA is requested to assign a new value to the registry for "DSYNC Location of Synchronization Endpoints" as follows:
+IANA is requested to assign a new "scheme" value to the registry for "DSYNC Location of Synchronization Endpoints" as follows:

 Reference
 : (this document)